While being in the process of starting a trucking business, you get in contact with the need of choosing a business structure for your company.

 - The way you pay taxes.

 Each business structure model comes with different tax consequences.
-That's why you want to make your selection wisely when choosing the structure that matches your business needs.
+That's why you want to make your selection wisely when choosing the structure.

-Find below the what is the best business structure for a trucking company.
+Find below the best business structure for a trucking company.

 4 types of business structures

-There are four main types of business structures and each with its tax implications and legal consideration:
+There are four main types of business structures:

-In trucking, a sole-proprietorship is a business structure model that applies to an individual who runs his own business alone by owning and operating a truck.
+In trucking, a sole-proprietorship is a business structure model that applies to an individual who runs his own business alone.
+He himself owns and operates a truck.